 - 8 and a half months for people having both drugs

 - 6 and a half months for people having gemcitabine alone

-And the average length of time that people lived after treatment was also longer in the group having both drugs (11 months) than in the group having gemcitabine alone (8 months).
+And the average length of time that people lived after they were put into the trial was also longer in the group having both drugs (11 months) than in the group having gemcitabine alone (8 months).

 As the results showed that the combination of both drugs worked better, the researchers suggest this should become